bhdrerdem/config-service/README.md

-# Codeway Case Study
+# Configuration Service

 ## Overview

-Codeway Case is a full-stack application designed to manage configurations, audiences and configuration overrides.
+Configuration service is a full-stack application designed to manage configurations, audiences and configuration overrides.
 The system leverages Firebase for authentication and Firestore for data storage, with Redis for caching.
 The application is containerized using Docker and deployed on Google Cloud Platform (GCP) using Cloud Run.

 ## Features